mlissner/michaeljaylissner.com/content/exploratory-analysis-of-service-recipients-of-community-services-bureau.md

 Linux OS.
 Unfortunately, this search ended quite quickly.
-I discovered a number of tools that can be used for visualization of data, particularly scientific visualization, but I was unable to find anything that had the data <em>exploration</em> features found in the Windows-based Tableau software.
+I discovered a number of tools that can be used for visualization of data, particularly scientific visualization, but I was unable to find anything that had the data *exploration* features found in the Windows-based Tableau software.

 Because it is a $1,000 Windows-only product, I was hesitant to spend a lot